inmaugarc/DataScience_IBM_Recommendations_Engine/README.md

 <br>sklearn

 ## Datasets<a name="datasets"></a>
-The datasets used for this recommendation engine are:
+The datasets used for this recommendation engine are under the data folder:
 <br>articles_community.csv
 <br>user-item-interactions.csv